Nandansingh007/NepFakeV2/README.md

 ## Limitations

-- **Label imbalance** — fact-checkers publish mostly debunks by design.
-90%+ of examples are FALSE_MISLEADING.
-This reflects real-world distribution, not a collection error.
+- **Label imbalance** — fact-checkers publish mostly debunks by design, so 90%+ of normalized examples are FALSE_MISLEADING.
+This reflects the source distribution, not a collection error.
+Researchers needing label balance can supplement with a verified news source using the provided scraper base class.
-- **claim_text is the article headline** — not an atomically extracted claim.
-Future versions will improve atomic claim extraction.
+- **`claim_text` is the article headline** — not an atomically extracted claim.
-- **Cross-source duplicates** — the same claim may be fact-checked independently by both sources.
-Both records are retained as independent verifications.
-Cross-source deduplication requires Nepali NER and is documented as future work.
+- **Cross-source duplicates are kept intentionally** — the same claim may be fact-checked independently by both sources.
+These records are preserved as separate observations with their original provenance, since they represent independent verifications.
+Deduplication in the pipeline is URL-based only; claim-level deduplication or clustering can be performed as a downstream task.
-- **TechPana uses Cloudflare** — TechPana blocks datacenter IPs.
-Scraped via FlareSolverr Docker in CI.
+- **TechPana uses Cloudflare** — TechPana blocks datacenter IPs and is scraped via FlareSolverr in CI.
 See `.github/workflows/weekly_scrape.yml`.

 ---